-The family must promptly give the CCHA a copy of any owner eviction notice.

-- The family must use the assisted unit for residence by the family.
-The unit must be the family's only residence. - The composition of the assisted family residing in the unit must be approved by the CCHA.
-The family must promptly notify the CCHA in writing of the birth, adoption, or courtawarded custody of a child.
-The family must request CCHA approval to add any other family member as an occupant of the unit.
-The request to add a family member must be submitted online using the CCHA's Rent Café Portal at www.apply.hacc.org and approved prior to the person moving into the unit.
-The CCHA will determine eligibility of the new member in accordance with the policies in Chapter 3. - The family must promptly notify the CCHA in writing if any family member no longer lives in the unit.
+- The family must promptly give the PHA a copy of any owner eviction notice. - The family must use the assisted unit for residence by the family.
+The unit must be the family's only residence. - The composition of the assisted family residing in the unit must be approved by the PHA.
+The family must promptly notify the PHA in writing of the birth, adoption, or court-awarded custody of a child.
+The family must request PHA approval to add any other family member as an occupant of the unit.

+The request to add a family member must be submitted in writing and approved prior to the person moving into the unit.
+The PHA will determine eligibility of the new member in accordance with the policies in Chapter 3.

+• The family must promptly notify the PHA in writing if any family member no longer lives in the unit.